dreamgrove/dreamgrove/content/feral/2021-01-14-Mythic+_Guide_Part_1.md

 The below are the talents I run in 95% of dungeons, my M+ group tends to have a lot of strong burn with Boomies or Locks so I focus more on AoE and burst, meaning Pred and FF, I do run BT on occasions but I’m a big fan of simplifying your rotation in keys to allow for mob control and route editing on the fly to deal with things that crop up.

 ![Image](https://lh3.googleusercontent.com/weedfbxrFIgGIiclqHInj_h2B3cD_2ELai8n4_m3sVW6SaXPQHaBezeYznnY2zzrv0ic40gUrHLS2WUdcSKk3a54mNjodwveTHnKT1H5QuWU7-ILiL36M-87Tm08Cg4LTmmBVTlc)

-## Row 15
-As i’m focusing more on AoE, Pred is the obvious choice.
+**Row 15** - As i’m focusing more on AoE, Pred is the obvious choice.
 I have run Sabertooth in a handful of dungeons and although it is good for more ST damage, I do not value that over AoE more often than with the people I play with, as the burst I build around covers ST.

 **Row 25** - This row you can take anything, I prefer Wild Charge purely because I value quick burst movement in M+ over the defensive of Renewal or the speed from Tiger Dash